simonduchen/AccShares/README.md

 A new tab will open in your browser which contains the metro bundler which allows you to run the application on your device or in the browser.

 You can download the Expo app on your mobile and use the QR-code to automatically connect to the Expo server and run the application.

+or

+You can also run the application on a emulator, you can find the instructions here https://docs.expo.io/workflow/android-studio-emulator/